code-chaser/typit/README.md

 SCORING RULES:
   1) For each turn the score of the participant is equal to A/B (i.e. A divided by B)
-     where: i) A equals, in the participant's input sentence, the nummber of characters that are '***__in place__***' as compared to the given statement and if that number happens to be less than 50% of total size of the given sentence them A = 0;
+     where: i) A equals, in the participant's input sentence, the nummber of characters that are '***__in place__***' as compared to the given statement and if that number happens to be less than 50% of total size of the given sentence then A = 0;
            ii) B equals the time taken by the participant to type;
   2) Tie Breakers: i) Average Accuracy ii) Average Speed